Varieties of Chinese: Terminology

-Because speakers share a standard written form, and have a common cultural heritage with long periods of political unity, the varieties are popularly perceived among native speakers as variants of a single Chinese language, and this is also the official position.
+Because speakers share a standard written form, i.e. written vernacular Mandarin Chinese, and have a common cultural heritage with long periods of political unity, the varieties are popularly perceived among native speakers as variants of a single Chinese language, and this is also the official position of the government of the People's Republic of China and formerly the position of the government of the Republic of China (Taiwan).
 Conventional English-language usage in Chinese linguistics is to use dialect for the speech of a particular place (regardless of status), with regional groupings like Mandarin and Wu called dialect groups.

 Reflecting its internal diversity, Chinese is usually considered a language family within the Sino-Tibetan phylum.
 Estimates of the number of languages implied by the criterion of mutual intelligibility range from dozens to hundreds, but no one has attempted to delimit them consistently.
 Some authors refer to each of the eight main groups such as Wu or Yue as a "language", but each of these groups contains mutually unintelligible varieties.
 ISO 639-3 and the Ethnologue assign language codes to each of the top-level groups listed above except Min and Pinghua, whose subdivisions are assigned seven and two codes respectively.
 Some linguists refer to the local varieties as languages, numbering in the hundreds.